-The main goal of current therapeutic strategies for ICP is the reduction of plasma bile acid concentrations in mothers through pharmacological modulation of impaired bile acid transport, and synthesis.
+The main goal of current therapeutic strategies for ICP is the reduction of plasma bile acid concentrations in mothers through pharmacological modulation of impaired bile acid transport and synthesis.
 This can be achieved by interference with bile acid regulatory signaling.
-Therefore, ursodeoxycholic acid (UDCA) became the first line therapy for ICP.
-This hydrophilic nontoxic bile acid possesses several positive mechanisms in the liver during ICP such as stimulation of bile secretion through upregulation of BSEP and MRP2 transporters at the canalicular membranes of hepatocytes, reduction of lipophilic bile acid synthesis and shift of bile acid profile in favor of less toxic, hydrophilic compounds (Tribe et al., 2010; Boyer, 2013).
+Therefore, ursodeoxycholic acid (UDCA) became the first-line therapy for ICP.
+This hydrophilic nontoxic bile acid possesses several positive mechanisms in the liver during ICP, such as stimulation of bile secretion through upregulation of BSEP and MRP2 transporters at the canalicular membranes of hepatocytes, reduction of lipophilic bile acid synthesis, and shift of bile acid profile in favor of less toxic, hydrophilic compounds (Tribe et al., 2010; Boyer, 2013).
 Upon administration to women with ICP, UDCA improves maternal itching scores and liver function tests without interfering with the fetoplacental estrogen production.
-UDCA is well tolerated by pregnant women and no fetal or neonatal side-effects could be detected (Joutsiniemi et al., 2014).
-On the other hand, it is known that UDCA has beneficial effect only in some but not all women with ICP (Williamson and Geenes, 2014).
-Therefore, understanding the factors which may predispose to or alleviate accumulation of bile acids during ICP is currently in the center of attention.
+UDCA is well tolerated by pregnant women, and no fetal or neonatal side effects could be detected (Joutsiniemi et al., 2014).
+On the other hand, it is known that UDCA has a beneficial effect only in some but not all women with ICP (Williamson and Geenes, 2014).
+Therefore, understanding the factors which may predispose to or alleviate the accumulation of bile acids during ICP is currently at the center of attention.

-Previous studies have demonstrated that ICP has higher coincidence with gestational diabetes mellitus (GDM).
+Previous studies have demonstrated that ICP has a higher coincidence with gestational diabetes mellitus (GDM).
 Besides diet and insulin therapy, metformin has been approved for the treatment of GDM.
 This increases the chance for metformin to be administered in pregnant women with increased plasma concentrations of bile acids.
-Interestingly, reduction of bile acid plasma concentrations and improvement of ICP symptoms were reported in one patient after administration of metformin (Elfituri et al., 2016).
-The mechanism of such effect is unclear.
-In addition, the need to better understand the effects of metformin in ICP is accentuated by several case reports from clinical practice where metformin administration has led to cholestasis with unknown pathophysiology (Desilets et al., 2001; Nammour et al., 2003; Biyyani et al., 2009; Saadi et al., 2013).
-The clinical attractiveness of the topic therefore encourages further clarification of involved mechanisms.
+Interestingly, reduction of bile acid plasma concentrations and improvement of ICP symptoms were reported in one patient after metformin administration (Elfituri et al., 2016).
+The mechanism of such an effect is unclear.
+It can only be assumed that the positive effects on bile acid metabolomics originate from the ability of metformin to block the respiratory complex 1 of mitochondria in hepatocytes with a consequent increase in AMP/ATP ratio, leading to stimulation of AMP-activated protein kinase (AMPK).
+Concomitant accumulation of NAD+ activates SIRT1, which deacetylates FOXA2 (Forkhead/winged-helix).
+FOXA2 activates the transcription of genes for the synthesis and biliary secretion of bile acids.
+Thus, by activation of the SIRT1-FOXA2 cascade, metformin can increase the synthesis but also the elimination of bile acids from the organism (Chen et al., 2017).
+Furthermore, activation of SIRT1 by SRT1720 protects against estrogen cholestasis in mice, while AMPK activation may attenuate bile acid synthesis, especially under their increased concentrations (Lien et al., 2014).
+Therefore, these discrepancies in the possible effects of metformin need to be studied under cholestatic conditions.
+In addition, the need to better understand the effects of metformin in ICP is accentuated by several case reports from clinical practice where metformin administration has led to cholestasis with unknown pathophysiology

+(Desilets et al., 2001; Nammour et al., 2003; Biyyani et al., 2009; Saadi et al., 2013).
+The clinical attractiveness of the topic, therefore, encourages further clarification.